cipriandroc/cipriandroc.github.io/powershell/disable-adUsers.md

 Finally it will `export a report` of user properties after action is performed and lists action taken on the accounts.
 Through the course of runtime it will `display detailed information` on the console for every action being performed.

-There are a couple of `safety nets` put in place to prevent the script from running if any important parameter has been omitted or if list provided has invalid formatting.
+There are a couple of `safety nets` put in place to prevent the script from running if any important parameter/variable has been omitted, contains wrong information or if list provided has invalid formatting.

 This script was run multiple times in production and it performed up to expectations.
 In this article I will be detailing every aspect of it.